• Skip to primary navigation

 Milk: Any milk will work.
 However, I think almond, cashew, oat, cow, or more coconut, would go best with the coconut flavors.

-To avoid clumpy pudding: Stir the chia seeds well.
+To avoid clumpy pudding: Stir the chia seeds well to avoid any lumps.
 Then wait 10 minutes and stir again to make sure all the seeds are incorporated with the milk.

 Keyword Chia Seeds, Dairy Free, Energy Boost, Gluten Free, No Bake, Snack Prep